SAP Custom Development optimizes Call Center Workforce to make customers and staff happy

 Getting out the secret sauce: OFL and SCIP

 If the description of the current problem gives you a tingling sensation in the back of your mind, then it’s probably the reminder of the operations research module you once took at Uni or the linear programming lecture you attended.
-Right, this is the time this becomesquite useful since the problem can be modelled as a so called mixed integer optimization problem.
+Right, this is the time this becomes quite useful since the problem can be modeled as a so called mixed integer optimization problem.

 In order to solve it, we used the SAP HANA Optimization Function Library (OFL).
 Similar to the SAP HANA Predictive Analytics Library (PAL) and Business Function Library the OFL comes with every SAP HANA installation and provides functions to solve Mixed Integer Linear Programs.
 Being one of the lesser known features of SAP HANA it provides access to an open-source solver shipped with every installation called solve SCIP.
 While other (commercial) solvers can also be used by OFL, we found that for many problem sizes in call center scheduling SCIP solved most problems in reasonable time.
 Only to stress this point a little bit more: In most projects it is highly appreciated that SCIP comes for free with every SAP HANA installation whereas commercial solvers usually have a pretty decent price tag attached.